mojotech/torch/README.md

 # WORK IN PROGRESS

 Please note that this RC candidate is a Work in Progress.
-The current RC will only enable existing Torch installations to use Phoenix 1.7, however the `mix torch` tasks will not properly generate new torch models yet.
-Currently, you will only be able to use existing Torch generated models and pages until a future RC is released.
+The current Release Candidate still relies on Phoenix.View based templates and has not yet been fully updated to Phoenix.LiveView functional components.

 # Torch